 RACE MORNING PROCEDURE

 There will be NO body marking.
 Athletes will not need to be body marked for the race.
-To ensure they are able to be properly identified, athletes must have the race number tattoos applied (one on the left arm and one on the wetsuit or, if wetsuits are not permitted - on both arms), their helmet stickered, on their bike stickered, and their race number bib on the run (on the front of the torso).
+To ensure they are able to be properly identified, athletes must have the race number tattoos applied to both arms, their helmet stickered, their bike stickered, and their race number bib on the run (on the front of the torso).

 Please refer to the website pages below for Aid Station locations and what is offered.